Kareem4040/Hicom-conlang/Examples.md

 🟢Yo li hi ka?
 `Hey, how are you?`

-🟥Li hi, to?
+🟥Li hi, wa ti?
 `I'm good, and (you)?`

 🟢Li hi sa.
 `I'm good too`

-🟥Nan Jan?
+🟥Nan wa Jan?
 `What's your name?`

-🟢Jan Kareem, to?
+🟢Jan wa Kareem, to?
 `My name's Kareem, and you?`

 🟥Jan John.
 `My name's John`

-🟢Nan li musi?
+🟢Nan wa li musi?
 `What are your hobbies?`

-🟥Li musi: li mun musi to li musi Ennusu musi
+🟥Li musi wa li mun musi to li musi Ennusu musi
 `My hobbies are: Listening to music and playing offline games`

 🟢Hi, mi sa
 `Cool, me too`

-🟥Li consa ti ima!
+🟥Hubnan
-`Cya later`
+`Cya`

-🟢Ti sa!
+🟢Ti sa
 `You too`

 ***